TheDirtyRag/SimpleFunctions/README.md

 Hello, thank you for downloading Simple Functions for Bloomberg

-This Add-in is made to simplify and save time from looking up the Bloomberg mnemonics and instead creating functions that directly references the values
+This Add-in is made to simplify and save time from looking up the Bloomberg mnemonics and instead creating functions that directly references the values.

 Right now Simple Functions includes major Bank Ratios, Insurance Metrics, and some general metrics.

 To receive the data, you will also need the Bloomberg Excel Add-in as this Add-in is a depedent on it for retrieving the data.

 However, there is a intergrated backup program in the Add-in that allows for error wrapping with the correct values for a given function.

-This means that you only need to retrieve the values once, after that, the values are saved to the Excel spreadsheet that is called "Backup"
+This means that you only need to retrieve the values once, after that, the values are saved to the last worksheet created.
+So make sure to create a blank Worksheet before you run the program, call it "Backup" or such.

 The Simple Functions are then wrapped with a IFERROR statement that preserves the values within your tables.